Guide to Becoming a Master-Generalist

 Extreme 21 Day Challenge

-My 21 Day Extreme Kettlebell Challenge is the ultimate “Generalist” program utilizing the power of kettlebell complexes, combos, circuits, and chains to harness the power of “intelligent intensity” for faster fat loss, strength, and conditioning gains.
+Our EXTREME 21 Day Kettlebell Challenge is the ultimate “Generalist” program utilizing the power of kettlebell complexes, combos, circuits, and integrating “intelligent intensity” for faster fat loss, strength, and conditioning gains.

 Test: Kettlebell Inferno